What is Medicare Part D?

 LIS qualifications are based on your and your spouse's’ income and assets.
 The limits change every year; an agent can help you find out if you’re eligible.
 Thousands of seniors & medicare eligibles out there don’t even know that they are eligible!
 We can help.

 The best Medicare Part D Plan Finder tool is a licensed agent in your area.
 We happen to have thousands of agents across 38 states, so chances are high that there is someone in your area who can come out and help you search through your Medicare options.
-Our agents can help you look through your healthcare needs, like what doctors you visit regularly and what prescriptions you are taking, and your finances, like how much you can afford to pay every month, and then help you find the best Medicare Part D plan in your area.
+Our agents can help you look through your healthcare needs, what doctors you visit regularly and what prescriptions you are taking, and your finances, how much you can afford to pay every month, and then help you find the best Part D plan in your area.

 Just like Original Medicare, if you do not enroll in a Medicare prescription drug plan when you are first eligible (period from three months before you turn 65 through three months after), you will be responsible for a late enrollment penalty fee.